 - Such messages will be processed by the 'automatic' Preset Message, if one exists.

 The delivery receipt or DLR is simply the status information for a particular message that is sent by the mobile networks to the original sender of the message, which in this case is Nexmo.
 Nexmo sends this information to us via API call for us to process accordingly.
 These status messages basically tell us whether an SMS has been received at the destination device and whether it succeeded or failed.
 We use these receipts to update tracking records to report the status of that message.

-An SMS Subscriber is simply the entity that encapsulates a user's phone number.
+An SMS Contact is simply the entity that encapsulates a user's phone number.
 It represents a registered mobile device owner that has agreed to receive mobile-based communications.
-There is other data stored along with the phone number such as country, and email Subscriber ID.
-A subscriber can be entered into the system through the UI, File Import, API, or FTP API.
+There is other data stored along with the phone number such as country, and email Contact ID.
+A contact can be entered into the system through the UI, File Import, API, or FTP API.
 Here are some additional details:

 - There are regulations around how phone numbers can be obtained, such as required disclosures.
 It will be your responsibility to make sure that you follow all rules and standards.
 WhatCounts is not liable for any infringement on those regulations.